 - My most recent U.S. passport book and/or U.S. passport card has not been lost, stolen, mutilated, or damaged.

-- My U.S. passport has not been limited form the normal ten-year validity.
+- My U.S. passport has not been limited from the normal ten-year validity.

 - I use the same name as on my recent U.S. passport book and/or U.S. passport card or I have had my name changed by marriage or court order and can submit proper documents to reflect the change.